apache/incubator-kie-kogito-operator/README.md

   kogito [command]

 Available Commands:
-  delete-project    Deletes a Kogito Project - i.e., the Kubernetes/OpenShift namespace delete-service    Deletes a Kogito Runtime Service deployed in the namespace/project deploy-data-index Deploys the Kogito Data Index Service in the given Project deploy-service    Deploys a new Kogito Runtime Service into the given Project help              Help about any command new-project       Creates a new Kogito Project for your Kogito Services use-project       Sets the Kogito Project where your Kogito Service will be deployed version           Prints the kogito CLI version
+  delete-project Deletes a Kogito Project - i.e., the Kubernetes/OpenShift namespace delete-service Deletes a Kogito Runtime Service deployed in the namespace/project deploy-service Deploys a new Kogito Runtime Service into the given Project help           Help about any command install        Install all sort of infrastructure components to your Kogito project new-project    Creates a new Kogito Project for your Kogito Services use-project    Sets the Kogito Project where your Kogito Service will be deployed

 Flags:
       --config string   config file (default is $HOME/.kogito.json) -h, --help            help for kogito
   -v, --verbose         verbose output
+      --version         display version

 Use "kogito [command] --help" for more information about a command.
 ```